Pauline epistles: Authenticity

 Finally, Epistle to the Hebrews, although anonymous and not really in the form of a letter, has long been included among Paul's collected letters.
 Although some churches ascribe Hebrews to Paul, neither most of Christianity nor modern scholarship does so.

+Paul's use of secretaries

+A number of scholars have argued that from biographic details from Paul, he likely suffered from some physical impediment such as vision loss or damaged hands.
+Paul explicitly states in multiple epistles that he used secretaries, sometimes mentioned by name, a potential explanation for seemingly non-Pauline epistles.
+The six disputed epistles are believed by some scholars to have come from followers writing in his name, using material from Paul's surviving letters and letters written by him that no longer survive.
+Paul used scribal secretaries and may have had a team of readers, which adds layers to how Paul's letters were composed.
+Candida Moss has argued that enslaved and formerly enslaved secretaries played a significant but overlooked role in the production of early Christian texts such as the Pauline epistles, urging a broader and more ethical recognition of their contributions to authorship beyond traditional assumptions.

 Order

 In the order they appear in the New Testament, the Pauline epistles are:

 This ordering is remarkably consistent in the manuscript tradition, with very few deviations.
-The evident principle of organization is descending length of the Greek text, but keeping the four pastoral epistles addressed to individuals in a separate final section.
+The evident principle of organization is descending length of the Greek text, but keeping the three pastoral epistles addressed to individuals in a separate final section.
 The only anomaly is that Galatians precedes the slightly longer Ephesians.

-In modern editions, the formally anonymous Epistle to the Hebrews is placed at the end of Paul's letters and before the general epistles.
+In modern editions, the anonymous Epistle to the Hebrews is placed at the end of Paul's letters and before the general epistles.
 This practice was popularized through the 4th century Vulgate by Jerome, who was aware of ancient doubts about its authorship, and is also followed in most medieval Byzantine manuscripts with hardly any exceptions.

 The placement of Hebrews among the Pauline epistles is less consistent in the manuscripts: